logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

     other_project_path = hdfs.project_path('deep-learning-101') #returns hdfs://ip:port/Projects/deep-learning-101/

-The practice of passing an argument to  ``hdfs.project_path()`` is commonly used when another project have shared a dataset with your project and you want to read that dataset in your program.
+The practice of passing an argument to  ``hdfs.project_path()`` is commonly used when another project has shared a dataset with your project and you want to read that dataset in your program.

 **Read/Write From/To HDFS**